-676 In general, the business needs for cross-border trade-related information exchange in the context 677 of a National Single Windows include the following:
+In general, the business needs for cross-border trade information exchange in the context of National Single Windows cover the following:

-679 Government to Government (G2G): Facilitation of legitimate trade and the fight against fraud require 680 simple, rapid and standard trade/customs procedures and processes.
-The following are examples of 681 G2G information exchange that would expedite the risk analysis and process simplification for the 682 authorities:
+Government-to-Government (G2G): facilitation of legitimate trade and fight against fraud require simple, rapid and standards trade/customs procedures and processes.
+Examples of the following G2G information exchange would expedite the risk analysis and process simplification for the Authorities:

-- Licenses, permits, certificates, etc.
+- Additionities.

+- License, Permit, Certificate and others

 - Customs declaration information

 - Applications and decisions related to cross-border trade transactions

-Business to Government (B2G): In the interests of business while fulfilling the necessary level of control between Customs territories, the exchange of information between business and crossborder government authorities is essential.
-Following are examples of B2G documents exchanged:
+Business-to-Government (B2G): in the interests of business while fulfilling the levels of control between customs territories, the exchange of information between business and cross-border Government Authorities is essential.
+Examples of B2G documents maybe exchanged as follows:

-- Advance cargo information - Conveyance information
+- Advance Cargo information - Conveyance information

-The Single Window systems covered in this Recommendation and its Guidelines are aimed at facilitating provision of regulatory trade information.
-As B2B data exchange for SWI projects is subject to negotiation/consensus between respective governments and traders, such data exchange is outside the scope of this discussion.
+As the Single Window systems covered in this Recommendation and Guidelines are aimed for facilitating regulatory trade information provision, the B2B data exchange for SWI projects are subject to negotiation/consensus between respective government and traders and are outside the scope of this discussion.

-698 In addition to the general reasons mentioned above, there can be multiple specific needs for interoperability based on the agreements between the economies that are exchanging foreign trade-700 related information.
-These should be clearly outlined in the agreements or protocols in order to 701 ensure clarity on the intended use of the information.
-Some of the reasons which may be outlined 702 include:
+In addition to the general reasons mentioned above, there can also be multiple specific needs for interoperability based on the agreements between the economies who are exchanging foreign trade related information.
+These should clearly be outlined in the agreements or protocols in order to ensure clarity on the intended usage of the information.
+Some of the reasons which may be outlined include:

-Trade facilitation: Supporting traders in their declaration obligations in not necessarily would which they are allow economic operators to comply with these countries' obligations and to compete in the international market.
+• For trade facilitation.
+Supporting traders with their declarative obligations in other countries with which they are not necessarily connected would allow the economic operators to comply with these countries' obligations and to compete in the international market.
 One such example of this is listed above concerning advanced electronic security declarations.
-However, this could be extended to other procedures up to full import-related submissions.
-The European Union in its UCC is planning a possible centralized clearance which would allow a trader in one member State to make declarations in multiple member States through the Single Window platform of their own country.
-The member States would then exchange the required data for the full import declaration (or the requested economic procedure such as transit, inward processing or warehousing).
-This is definitely a step towards trade facilitation and would help economic operators to compete in multiple countries.
+However this could be extended to other procedures up to full import related submissions.
+The European Union in its UCC is planning a possible centralized clearance which would allow a trader in one Member State to make declarations in multiple Member States through the single window platform of their own country.
+The Member States then exchange the required data for the full import declaration (or the requested economic procedure such as transit, inward processing or warehousing).
+This is definitely a step towards trade facilitation and would help economic operators compete in multiple countries.

-721 722 Risk analysis: Receiving information related to the export declaration of the merchandise in advance of its arrival would allow the government agencies of the import country to asses any security, safety, fiscal or other risks.
-This aspect is outlined within the WCO "SAFE Framework of Standards" in the first pillar on G2G communication.
-It is also further developed in the WCO project on "Globally Networked Customs" in which the import country will receive the export declaration-related information from the exporting country in order to perform a comparative risk analysis.
+• For risk analysis purposes.
+Receiving information related to the export declaration of the merchandise which will arrive would allow the government agencies of the importing country to asses any security, safety, fiscal or other risks.
+This aspect is outlined within the WCO "SAFE Framework of Standards" in the first pillar on Government to Government communication.
+It is also further developed in the WCO project on "Globally Networked Customs" in which the importing country will receive the export declaration related information from the exporting country in order to perform a comparative risk analysis.